-SOCIAL DOCTRINE OF THE CATHOLIC CHURCH / ETHICS SJPII: 6616-S
+SOCIAL DOCTRINE OF THE CATHOLIC 0.5 Credits/year Grade level: 11

+CHURCH / ETHICS

 This course examines the origin and development of Catholic social teaching as the Church's body of official doctrines in regard to human relations.
 It explores the principles, implicit in Divine Revelation, that have been articulated by the Magisterium in response to the tremendous changes that society has undergone, beginning with the Industrial Revolution.
 It includes love and family, law and justice, war and peace, wealth and poverty, rights and duties, freedom and obligation, fairness, friendship, dating and courtship, education and career.